Construction of a new Equine Diagnostics, Surgical and Critical Care Unit at Easter Bush Campus

-McLaughlin & Harvey constructed a new Equine Diagnostics, Surgical & Critical Care Unit (EDSCCU) at the Easter Bush Campus as well as upgrades to the existing Equine Hospital.
+McLaughlin & Harvey constructed a new Equine Diagnostics, Surgical & Critical Care Unit (EDSCCU) at the Easter Bush Campus and upgraded the existing Equine Hospital.

-Works included the construction of a two-storey steel frame building with a mix of rain screen cladding, brickwork and glazing.
-We were also responsible for the refurbishment of the ICU rooms within the existing equine hospital.
+Works included the construction of a two-storey steel frame building with a mix of rain screen cladding, brickwork, and glazing.
+We were also responsible for refurbishing the ICU rooms within the existing equine hospital.

-The new building contains a range of new build and refurbished spaces including first class clinical and teaching facilities, a diagnostics and emergency triage area, support hub and two state of the art operating theatres.
+The new building contains a range of new and refurbished spaces, including first-class clinical and teaching facilities, a diagnostics and emergency triage area, a support hub, and two state-of-the-art operating theatres.

 The building also includes a critical care unit with an on-site laboratory.